JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 - To change planes, do any of: drag the slider under the image, click the arrows in the plane number indicator under the image, or scroll the mouse wheel when it is in plane change mode.
 Note that when you are zoomed out, each click of the mouse wheel will traverse more than one plane.
   - Note that holding down the shift key will put the mouse scroll wheel into zoom mode, and releasing the shift key will place the mouse scroll wheel into plane change mode, regardless of the mode the mouse scroll wheel was in when the shift key was depressed.
 - The "Reset View" button will recenter the image in x, y, and z and zoom out.
-- In the Horta Control Center, the "Go to..." button allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
+- In the Horta Control Center, the "Go to location..." button allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
 If you don't enter z, the plane doesn't change.
 Commas are optional.
 Square brackets around the coordinates are ignored.

 ### Adjusting colors in Horta 2D